Chapter 12:

 “…Enough stalling.
 Arnold Patrick, Keith Lawless, and Howard Tanner, confirm for me those names!
 You work with them, right?”

-“Only by hearsay.
+“I-I can’t confirm…it’s only by hearsay.
 I’ve never interacted with those people personally.”
 Dumbfounded, Amala slowly lost focus.
-While scrambling through her pockets for Omar Redmond’s stolen phone, the officer pinned with her telekinesis, reached for his firearm.
+While scrambling through her pockets for Omar Redmond’s stolen phone, her telekinesis officer began to lessen.

 “Here!”
 She tossed the device at the man’s feet!
 “Look at those names!
 I read through the messages and I know your crimes!”